 We believe that we will be able to utilize the regulatory approval pathway provided in Section 505(b)(2) of the Federal Food, Drug, and Cosmetic Act (FDCA) for SYN-010.
 A New Drug Application (NDA) submitted under Section 505(b)(2), referred to as a 505(b)(2) NDA, contains full safety and efficacy reports but allows at least some of the information required for NDA approval, such as safety and efficacy information on the active ingredient, to come from studies not conducted by or for the applicant and for which the applicant has not obtained a right of reference.
-We believe we can rely in part on the FDA's previous findings of safety for a currently marketed product and published clinical data.
-We expect to rely on published clinical trials using a similar drug product to provide support of efficacy.
+We believe we can rely in part on the FDA's previous findings of safety for Mevacor in published clinical data.
+We expect to rely on published clinical trials using Mevacor to provide support of efficacy.